-The key impacts and issues which were identified prior to the release of the Concept Design and highlighted in the M6 Stage1 EIS are included in Table 3 below including the approach CGU proposes to adopt in response to these issues.
+The key impacts and issues which were identified prior to the release of the Concept Design and highlighted in the M6 Stage1 EIS are included in Table 3 below, outlines the approach CGU proposes to adopt in response to delivery issues.
+The issues described in this table will be managed by CGU with the most appropriate methods used at the various progressive stages of the Project.